Skip to content

 1. Select the common initial consonant from Mandarin, Cantonese and Korean.
 Typically at least 2/3 of them agree.
 Japanese and Vietnamese have frequently changed it.

-3. Select the final nasal or stop consonant from Cantonese, Japanese, Korean and/or Vietnamese.
-Typically at least three of them agree.
+3. Select the final nasal or stop consonant firstly from Cantonese then from Korean, Japanese and/or Vietnamese.
+Typically at least three of them all agree.

 4. Add -e if the stem ends in a stop consonant.

-Some examples of this word building process are shown in the table below.
+Some examples of this word adoption process are shown in the table below.

 Mandarin Cantonese Japanese Korean Vietnamese Pandunia